ilanschnell/bitarray/doc/buffer.rst

     ...     return info[0]  # using bitarray 3.7, we can also: info.address
     >>> assert address(a) == address(b)

-As bitarray's expose their buffer, we can also directly create a bitarray which imports the buffer from another bitarray:
+As bitarrays expose their buffer, we can also directly create a bitarray which imports the buffer from another bitarray:

 .. code-block:: python